exercism/go/exercises/concept/the-farm/.docs/instructions.md

 Implement the `DivideFood` function.

 You will be passed a `weightFodder` function which returns the amount of fodder available but also an error, sometimes.

+The error may be generic but sometimes a `ErrWeight` is returned.
+If that's the case you should handle this doubling the fodder amount you read from the method.

-You should not handle that error, return it to the `FEED-M-ALL`, instead.
+You should not handle any other error, return it to the `FEED-M-ALL`, instead.

 Return an error when there are no cows at all, preventing a division by zero.